 - 1. Four in-class exams - 2.
-Eight surprise-5min-quizzes held during discussion sessions - 3.
+Four surprise-quizzes held during discussion sessions - 3.
 Class attendance (both in the lecture and discussion sessions) - 4.
-Class participation (both in the classroom discussion sessions of the respective sections) - 5.
+Class participation (both in the classroom discussion sessions of the respective sections as well as on canvas) - 5.
 Students are also required to complete all the readings in a timely fashion, as specified by the course outline.